b-e-p/bep/README.md

 ### Bep can manage Bep:
 Once bep is installed, it can re-install itself to handle updates to itself:

-`bep -l python install github=bep`
+`bep -l python install github=bepy/bep`

 Moreover, in the same vein, bep can uninstall itself like so:

 `bep -l python remove github=bep`

-Or to remove everything, including bep itself:
+Or to remove everything bep installed, including bep itself:

 `bep remove ALL`